 THE PIANO TUNER of VERSAILLES

 Leo ran his finger over the Blüthner’s gold leafe applicae, admiring the craftmanship carved into the Roccoco white polished lacquer.
-Closing the lid of the unique grand, he felt guilty for harbouring an overwhelming wish to own it.
 The fallboard meeting the key bed with a muffled thud gave him as much joy as getting to play such an exceptional instrument.
-His passion for owning it was so heady that he often thought about fabricating a problem with it and offering to buy from Katrina, but he could never afford it even at a quarter of the price.
+Closing the lid of the unique grand, he felt guilty for again harbouring an overwhelming wish to own it.
+His passion was so heady that he often thought about fabricating a problem with it and offering to buy from Katrina, but he could never afford it even at a quarter of the price.
 One way or another, he would find a way to make it his.

 He pressed his deck shoes onto each of the three gold pedals once more to check that the tension in the springs were to his liking.
 Switching from hard to soft soles made all the difference to a virtuosa like Katrina Valentina.
 Once a month he let himself into Katrina’s home to tune the Blüthner Supreme Special Edition with 24-carat gold inlay.
 In three years, he had met her only three-and-a-half times.
 Hired by her manager after a recommendation by composer, Alfred Shumer, he had managed to spend two afternoons a month inside her home for the first year without encountering her.